J.P. Crawford Player Props: Mariners vs. Astros

 J.P.
 Crawford At The Plate

-- Among qualifying batters in MLB action, he ranks 85th in batting average, 25th in on-base percentage, and 102nd in slugging.
+- Among qualified hitters in baseball, he ranks 87th in batting average, 27th in on-base percentage, and 101st in slugging.

-- Crawford enters this game on a seven-game hitting streak.
-In his last games, he's hitting .368 with one homer.
+- Crawford enters this game on a eight-game hitting streak.
+In his last games, he's hitting .350 with one homer.

-- Crawford has reached base via a hit in 49 games this season (of 80 played), and had multiple hits in 19 of those games.

-- In 26.3% of his games this year, Crawford has had at least one RBI.
-He's picked up more than one in 10.0% and driven in three or more of his team's runs in two contests.
+- Crawford has driven in a run in 21 games this year (25.9%), including eight games with more than one RBI (9.9%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.